Zakronindustry/2D-Projects-Animations/README.md

 # Welcome to My Project Portfolio

 Hi!
 I'm Pranay Jain, a passionate developer with a knack for creating innovative solutions.
-I'm also an **EC-Council Certified Penetration Tester (ECPPT)** and an **eLearnSecurity Junior Penetration Tester (eJPT)**.
+I'm also an **eLearnSecurity Certified Penetration Tester (ECPPT)** and an **eLearnSecurity Junior Penetration Tester (eJPT)**.
 Here are some of the projects I've worked on. **Don't worry about security—I've got it covered!**

 > **Note:** These websites are only available for desktop; mobile versions are not available.